mewfinity06/skyward-lang/README.md

 ### Flags

-- debug, -d | Puts Skyward in debug mode (for developer use only)
+- -debug, -d | Puts Skyward in debug mode (for developer use only)

 ## Features